-Risks Relating to Brazil
+Risks relating to Brazil

-The Brazilian government has exercised, and continues to exercise, significant influence over the Brazilian economy.
-Brazilian political and economic conditions have a direct impact on CVRD's business.
+The Brazilian government has historically exercised, and continues to exercise, significant influence over the Brazilian economy.
+Brazilian political and economic conditions have a direct impact on our business and the market price of our securities.

 The Brazilian government frequently intervenes in the Brazilian economy and occasionally makes substantial changes in policy, as often occurs in other emerging economies.
-The Brazilian government's actions to control inflation and effect other policies have often involved wage and price controls, currency devaluations, capital controls and limits on imports, among other things.
+The Brazilian government's actions to control inflation and carry out other policies have in the past involved wage and price controls, currency devaluations, capital controls and limits on imports, among other things.
 Our business, financial condition and results of operations may be adversely affected by factors in Brazil including:

-- Ÿ currency fluctuations;
+- currency volatility;

-- ÿ inflation;
+- inflation acceleration;

-- Ÿ monetary policy and interest rates;
+- monetary policy and interest rate increases;

-- Ÿ fiscal policy;
+- fiscal policy and tax changes;

-- Ÿ tariff policy;
+- international trade policy including tariff and non-tariff trade barriers;

-- Ÿ exchange controls;
+- foreign exchange controls;

-- Ÿ energy shortages; and
+- energy shortages; and

-- Ÿ other political, social and economic developments in or affecting Brazil.
+- other political, social and economic developments in or affecting Brazil.